webplatform/docs/css/properties/wrap-margin/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
 {{Summary_Section|Set the value that is used to offset the inner wrap shape from other shapes.
-Inline content that intersects a shape with this property will be pushed by this shape's margin.  }}
+Inline content that intersects a shape with this property will be pushed by this shape's margin.}}
 {{CSS Property
 |Initial value=0
 |Applies to=exclusion elements